Dan0sz/host-webfonts-locally/readme.txt

 Of course :) But first calm down and read this [comprehensive guide on how to configure CAOS for Webfonts](https://dev.daanvandenbergh.com/wordpress/host-google-fonts-locally/).
 If you have any questions afterwards, visit the [Support Forum](https://wordpress.org/support/plugin/host-webfonts-local).

+= I have another file I want to host locally.
+Could you make a plugin? =

+Maintaining two plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host analytics.js locally; please install [CAOS for Analytics](https://wordpress.org/plugins/host-analyticsjs-local/).
+For anything else, please follow the steps in [this how-to](https://dev.daanvandenbergh.com/how-to/host-js-locally-crontab/).

 = How come my font isn't available in CAOS for Webfonts? =

 This could be for several reasons: